vanboxen/vanboxen.github.io/posts/Welcome file.md

 https://<system-name-or-IP>:9090
 ```

-You will get a prompt to insert user pass so use one of the accounts running on that device (better a admin account so see all options).
+You will get a prompt to insert user pass so use one of the accounts running on that device better a admin account so see all options.
+In any case, on top of the browser you will have the option to grant you admin rights inserting the password for root.

+The interface is